Brookmill Park: Layout and notable features

 Part of the former reservoir remains as a small lake within the park – this had been drained but was reinstated after a local campaign.

+The footpath and cycle path in the park are part of the Waterlink Way, which runs through Lewisham and Bromley.
+They also form part of National Cycle Route 21, which extends from the River Thames at Creekside to Eastbourne.

+Biodiversity

 The lake is surrounded by mature trees, including London planes.
 The south of the park contains an area of native plants on disused railway embankment.

 With areas of marsh, water and grassland, some of which floods at high tides, the park is considered an important nature conservation area within the borough of Lewisham.
-Bird species sighted at the park may include kingfisher, grey heron and moorhen.
+Bird species sighted at the park include kingfisher, grey heron, moorhen, little egret, goldcrest and grey wagtails.

-The footpath and cycle path in the park are part of the Waterlink Way, which runs through Lewisham and Bromley.
-They also form part of National Cycle Route 21, which extends from the River Thames at Creekside to Eastbourne.
+Species found in the river Ravensbourne include stone loach, miller's thumb and invertebrates including gammarus, caddisfly and olives.